albertakhmetov/LiteRepository/README.md

 **The syntax of conditions**

 The condition is given by the equation.
 Supports binary comparison operations (!=, <, >, <=, >=, ==), binary || and &&, and unary !.
-For string fields are supported methods StartWith, EndsWith, Contains, ToLower and ToUpper.
-For fields of type DateTime constant can be set through the constructor.
+For string fields methods StartWith, EndsWith, Contains, ToLower and ToUpper are supported.
+For fields of DateTime type a constant can be set through the constructor.

 **The syntax of order**

-Supported the chain of methods OrderBy and OrderByDescending.
+The chain of methods OrderBy and OrderByDescending is supported.